PdS2425-C2/G44/README.md

         -   500 Internal Server Error - An unexpected error occurred on the server

 -   **POST** `/api/groups`

     -   Description: Create a new group

     -   Request Body:
         ```json
         {
-            "name": "string",
+            "name": "string"
         }
         ```
     -   Response: